All water contains minerals, but hard water has more minerals than soft water.

 What Hard Water Is Doing To Your Hair

-As we’ve learned, hard water is excellent for your internal organs and health, but it is not so great for your skin.
-This is the same for your hair.
+Hard water may be better for your internal health, but not so great for your skin.
+How does it affect your hair?

 When you wash your hair with hard water, minerals that should be washed away stay in your hair.
-This is magnesium and calcium.
-They then create a film on the surface of your hair, drying your hair out.
+These are magnesium and calcium.

 What Are The Long-Term Effects Of Using Hard Water?

-There are a few long lasting effects that you can experience from continuously using hard water on your skin and hair.
-This includes premature aging and skin sagging.
+Premature aging and skin sagging are some of the long-lasting effects that you might experience from continuously using hard water on your skin and hair.

 This is because the skin stays continuously dry, forming lines and wrinkles.
 Other effects of hard water are flaky, dry skin, and acne breakouts.